randallard/rust-informix-big-updates/README.md

 The application supports two different county code formats:

 1. **Two-digit County Codes (01-39)**: These are traditional Washington State county codes used in many legacy systems.
-Use the `update-county-2digit` command to update records with these codes.
+Use the `update-county-code-from-countyfp` command to update records with these codes.

 2. **Three-digit FIPS County Codes (001-077)**: These are federal FIPS (Federal Information Processing Standard) county codes that are widely used for interoperability with federal systems.
 Use the `update-county-codes` command to update records with these codes.